amysyk/scheduling-assistant/memories.md

 None
 2025-04-27 18:36:39.079760-07:00: Marco will not attend soccer practice on Tuesday, April 29, 2025.
 2025-04-27 18:36:50.994201-07:00: Marco has no soccer practice on Tuesday, April 29, 2025.
+2025-04-27 18:37:33.398584-07:00: The user is questioning whether there's a swimming activity for Nina that I might have missed in my schedule summary for the upcoming week.